 At PCS all year 10 students are expected to take part in a Work experience placement.
 These are organised through family members and friends or through East Sussex providers.
-In the next academic year, year 10 will be undertaking work experience from 12th June 2023 - 16th June 2023.
+In the academic year 2023-2024 year 10 will be undertaking work experience from 8th July 2024 - 12th July 2024.

-More recent work experience placements have includedworking in local primary schools and nurseries, placements at The Grand Hotel Brighton, local retail and hospitality venues, Techrelate a Tech company in London
+The list of work experience placements is exhaustive and can be found in our regular newsletter.
+More recent work experience placements have included working in local primary schools and nurseries, placements at The Grand Hotel Brighton, local retail and hospitality venues, Techrelate a Tech company in London, construction and building, the list is endless.